MT0814/Project3-meet-me/README.md

 ## Task

-- Front End: Millie
+Front End: Millie

 * Login/ Logout/ Signup function ready/ Add post modal and choose the file in the computer/ Comment modal/ Hompage layout
 * Semantic UI
 * Publish to Heroku (twice, the first time was successful but that was the team version without showing my tiles, comment, like function)
 * Prepared presentaiton file, user story and acceptance criteria

-- Back End: Kartiki & Honorine
+Back End: Kartiki & Honorine
-  MongoDB Database/ Photo upload to AWS & Follow/ Like/ Comment function
+* MongoDB Database/ Photo uploaded to AWS
+* Follow/ Like/ Comment function

 ## Contributing